Drive-Thru Records

 Drive-Thru Records was a California-based independent record label owned by siblings Richard and Stefanie Reines.
 The label was partially responsible for popularizing the pop-punk/emo merger sound of the early to mid-2000s.
 After facing financial obstacles in getting their bands' music into stores, Drive-Thru entered into a distribution deal with MCA/Universal.
 In 2003 MCA was dissolved and folded into Geffen Records.
 One of the clauses of that agreement was MCA/Geffen being able to sign any band of their choosing from Drive-Thru's roster.

 Once the Universal deal ended, they signed a contract with independent label Sanctuary Records.
 Starting with a new roster, the label garnered a top 10 platinum hit with "Here In Your Arms" by Hellogoodbye.
 However, Sanctuary was on the verge of bankruptcy, and sold their assets to Universal Music.
 Drive-Thru Records got trapped in that deal, and were stuck with UMG, the catalog division of Universal.
 The label's last release was in 2008, when Richard and Stefanie Reines decided to concentrate on artist management and put Drive-Thru Records on indefinite hiatus.

 The independent label sold over 7 million CDs.
-Bands that achieved notable success during their time with the label include Hellogoodbye, New Found Glory, Something Corporate, Dashboard Confessional, Fenix*TX, Finch, The Starting Line, Steel Train, Midtown, Rx Bandits, The Early November, Senses Fail, Home Grown, Halifax and Allister.
+Bands that achieved notable success during their time with the label include Hellogoodbye, New Found Glory, Something Corporate, Fenix*TX, Finch, The Starting Line, Steel Train, Midtown, Rx Bandits, The Early November, Senses Fail, Home Grown, Halifax and Allister.